Table of Contents

 Which Banks Have Free Coin Counting Machines?

 Looking to cash in coins for free and get crisp bills in return?
-Unfortunately, many of the well-known banks do not have coin counting machines.
+Unfortunately, many well-known banks do not have coin-counting machines.
 But, you may find regional banks and local credit unions offer the service free for members but charge a fee for non-members.

 The best way to find out is to call your regional area bank or local credit union and ask them.
 We even found that some of the regional banks with more than one branch location have limited availability of coin machines.
 This is why a phone call is the only way to know for sure.

 One more thing to keep in mind is that some banks that do not have coin machines will still take coins but they must be provided in coin wrappers.
 Some will provide coin wrappers for free.
 Again, your phone is going to be your best friend as this information is not likely to be on their website.

 We have found that credit unions provide free coin counting to their members along with some pretty cool budgeting tools that come with being a member.

 Frequently Asked Questions